junxit/us-congress-bills-115/metadata.md

 - 2018-06-06 — The Speaker designated the Honorable Gary J. Palmer to act as Chairman of the Committee.
 - 2018-06-06 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2018-06-06 — The previous question was ordered pursuant to the rule.
+- 2018-06-11 — Received in the Senate.
+- 2018-06-26 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 488.